 Hospital Recognition of the Contribution of Nurses

 Throughout the year Mather Hospital recognizes the special commitment of our nursing staff and the nursing professional as a whole.
 Some of these initiatives include celebrations for National Certified Nurse Day and National Nurses’ Week.
 Nurses are also recognized by their fellow nurses and their co-workers at Mather Hospital.
 Nurses are recognized monthly at the hospital service excellence awards.
 These awards are given out based on patient compliment letters.

 Throughout the year, Mather Hospital recognizes those nurses who are exceptional examples of their profession.
 Among these recognitions is the Nurse of Excellence Award.
 The recipient of this honor is selected from a list of nominees submitted by their peers and supervisors.
 He/she has consistently demonstrated his or her commitment to the highest standards of quality healthcare – strong nursing skills, hard work, intelligence and a deep sense of caring.

 Mather Hospital’s nurses are leaders not only within the hospital, but also out in the community.
 They are frequently called upon for their expertise and are generous in sharing their time and talents at health fairs, seminars and fundraising events.

 Patient Recognition of Nursing Staff

 The DAISY Award was established by the family of J. Patrick Barnes who died of complications of an auto-immune disease at age 33.
 During Pat’s hospitalization, his family was awestruck by the care and compassion his nurses provided to him and everyone in his family.
 The DAISY Foundation was created in Pat’s memory and recognizes nurses who make an enormous difference by the super-human work they do.
-Patients and their family members can nominate a nurse that they feel took extraordinary care of them or their family member.
-Several times throughout the year a nurse is recognized for their commitment and outstanding performance.
+Anyone can nominate a nurse that they feel provided extraordinary care.